 NEVER LOSE HOPE

-These words were spoken by Jeleel Stewart, who lost the use of his hand after it was crushed in an accident at a Niagara on the Lake nursery in 2008.
+These words were spoken by Jeleel Stewart, who lost the use of his hand after it was crushed and permanently damaged in an accident at a Niagara on the Lake nursery in 2008.
 After he was denied compensation in 2010, two families in Niagara have journeyed with him in his search for justice.

-We invite you to help us to raise funds to support this family and to put pressure on our government and WSIB to address these historical injustices that have been built into the Seasonal Agricultural Work Program.
+We invite you to help us to raise funds to support this family and to put pressure on our government and WSIB to address these historical and racist injustices that have been built into the Seasonal Agricultural Work Program.

 UNFINISHED BUSINESS